odahu/odahu-docs/source/gen_security.rst

 In this file, we:

 - lines 8-16: allow access if there are required permissions for action and resource for at least one user's roles
-- lines 12-21: allow access to root for any user
+- lines 18-21: allow access to root for any user
 - lines 23-26: allow access to swagger docs to any user

 ODAHU ML Models pods policies
 """"""""""""""""""""""""""""""""""""""

+All deployed models automatically have policies that permit requests to them to all users that have :term:`Model Deployment Access Role Name`.
+This role can be set while deployment of a model using .Spec.roleName ModelDeployment manifest key and also some other roles that statically configured in polices when ODAHU is deployed

 ..
 Links